DETERMINISTIC6G/deterministic6g/simulations/baseline/doc/index.rst

 =================

 The baseline scenario simulates a simple line topology with a single 6GDetCom node and further wired TSN bridges.
-Despite its simplicity, it can be used to showcase and test the core functions of the simulator framework, such as the :ned:`PairwiseDelayer` component and the :ned:`Histogram` module.
+Despite its simplicity, it can be used to showcase and test the core functions of the simulator framework, such as the :ned:`DetComDelayer` component and the :ned:`Histogram` module.

 Showcase Design and Implementation
 ----------------------------------